danhans42/fpga_booty/README.md

 An simple experiment/concept to see how well a PS1/PS-X can boot from an FPGA/CPLD with minimal connections.

+There will be no further updates to this project.
+It was a test to check how something worked.
+Feel free to use it/change/modify it.

+If you find it useful let me know :)

 ![Alt text](/images/IMG_20210705_152344__022.jpg?raw=true "Schematic")

 ### Say What?